 Q. How much does it cost to see a cardiologist in the rooms for a consultation, or cardiac testing?

 A. Sunshine Coast Cardiology is not a bulk billing practice.
 You will be fully informed of fees by our reception staff, when you book a consultation.
 Out of pocket expenses apply for procedures and consultations in the rooms.
 The fee for consultations and testing varies depending on the service provided.
 You will be able to claim a refund for most of your consultation fee from medicare.
-Our reception staff will be glad to fully inform you of the cost of services prior to your visit, if you have a valid referral.
+Our reception staff will fully inform you of the cost of services prior to your visit, if you have a valid referral.
 All accounts with the Practice are settled on the day of the consultation.

 Q. How do I pay for my consultation or test? ?